 On March 29, 1676, old Roger Williams was one of 30 men who remained in the town of Providence.
-Most of the population had taken refuge on Aquidneck Island, rightly fearing an Indian attack.
+Most of the population had taken refuge on Aquidneck Island, rightly fearing an attack from indigenous people.
 It was the midst of King Philip’s War, and Roger Williams tried to stop the bloodshed.
 He was 77 years old.

-That day the Indians roamed Providence unmolested as they set fire to houses, barns, sheds and churches.
+That day, Native Americans roamed Providence unmolested as they set fire to houses, barns, sheds and churches.
 They burned Roger Williams’ home, though he had long been their friend.

 Williams sent an ominous letter to his brother, then staying on Aquidneck Island.

 [P]repare forts for women and children at Newport and on the island or it will be shortly worse with you than us.

 No U.S. war was as catastrophic as King Philip’s War.
 For 55 years, New England colonists had lived in peace with the Native Americans.
 But then Plymouth Colony grabbed too much land, subjected them to a humiliating peace treaty and hanged three Wampanoags.

 Native Americans attacked nearly half the towns in New England, but it was all over after 14 months of fighting.
 Philip was dead, his head displayed in Plymouth Colony for 20 years.
 As many as a thousand indigenous people were sold into slavery, and 5,000 were killed in battle, of sickness or starvation.
 Another 2,000 fled west or north.
 At the outset of the war, Native Americans comprised 30 percent of New England’s population; by the end, they were down to 15 percent.

 King Philip’s War devastated New England.
 Plymouth Colony lost 8 percent of its adult male population.
 Compare that to the Civil War, in which less than 5 percent of the country’s men died.

 The New England economy suffered, and it would take a century before per capita income rose to its level before the war.